 (Optional) Econometrics, by Fumio Hayashi, Princeton University Press, 2000.
-Hayashi's treatment differs substantially from that of Wooldridge.
+There are many introductory graduate level econometrics texts.
+One particularly good one is by Hayashi.
+His treatment differs substantially from that of Wooldridge.
 His presentation tends to be more mathematical, and it addresses concepts and topics from time series as it proceeds (we will consider only a few issues from time series).
 Moreover, Hayashi introduces generalized method of moments (GMM) estimation early in his presentation, noting that ordinary least squares and two-stage least squares are special cases.
 If your interests are mathematical, I encourage you to do some reading in Hayashi.
 It is instructive and very helpful to see an alternative presentation of econometrics.